alisidd0015/DRIWAKE-/README.md

 # DRIWAKE-
-An IOT based smart drowsiness detection system
+An IOT based smart drowsiness detection system with integration of GSM and GPS Services.